 Wedding in the Dark

 An engaged couple planned to have their wedding reception at their absolute favourite restaurant.
-The day of the wedding, though, the bride tragically fell down the stairs during the reception.
-Now, it’s said that every night after the restaurant closes, the ghost of the bride walks down the very stairs she fell from and sets up all of the tables and chairs for the wedding guests she never got to see.
+The day of the wedding, though, the bride suffered a fatal fall down the stairs during the reception.
+Now, it’s said that every night after the restaurant closes, the ghost of the bride walks down the very stairs she plunged and sets up all of the tables and chairs for the wedding guests she never got to see.

 The Laundry Thief

 A woman and her daughter moved into a new house.
 The mother worked a lot, so it was up to the girl to do the household chores, including the laundry.
 One day, the girl went down to the laundry room and put a load of clothes in.
 When she came back, the door to the washing machine had already been lifted open.
 “That’s weird,” she said to herself.
 “I thought I closed it.”
 She shrugged it off, but the next time she did laundry it happened again.
 And that’s not all… each time it happened, she noticed one piece of her clothing would go missing.
 One time it was a sock, the next a pair of shorts, and so on.
 After a few weeks, she went down to the laundry room again to find a complete outfit set out for her, with all the clothes that had been missing.

 Would you believe these famous horror movies were inspired by real events?